 With undying passion, the farm’s master Botanist, Pasquale “Mimmo” Marino, has poured over two decades into studying and observing this unique ecosystem in order to preserve ancient varietals and uphold traditional practices that have been passed down through generations of Sicilian artisans.
 Mimmo’s complete, in-depth documentation of the estate's herbs and medicinal plants have been executed with extensive research and dedication over the last 5 years, allowing the farm’s edible plants to be certified by an organic body.

 Nestled in the Monti Sicani Biological Preserve, an expansive preserve spanning Central Western Sicily that helps insure the survival of native species and the genetic diversity of the biome.
-The preserve conserves the natural ecology of plants and animals and the genetic diversity of 500 over flora and 50 wild medicinal herbs that flourish throughout our pristine fields.
+The preserve conserves the natural ecology of plants and animals and the genetic diversity of over 500 flora and 50 wild medicinal herbs that flourish throughout our pristine fields.

 Blessed by a nearby proximity to Monte Barraù, allowing all of our olive trees to be naturally irrigated by the mountain’s pure water spring.
 Not only nutrient-rich, our pure spring water is some of the cleanest water in the world.
 Upon harvest, every olive is hand picked by local Sicilians, never by machine, to ensure the highest quality and preservation of surrounding species.